ADG-DAPT/Telechips-Model-Zoo/tcc750x/Classification/README.md

 Additionally, clicking on a neural network name will allow you to download a version formatted for execution on the board.

 ### Reference Information
+- Results of the accuracy is evaluated on ImageNet validation dataset(#50,000).
 - Evaluation: Results obtained using the tc-nn-toolkit.
-    - FP32 in the Evaluation Result: Measured after conversion to the .enlight format.
+    - FP32 results were measured with the tc-nn-toolkit after converting to the `.enlight` format.
-- Inference Time: Measured using the N-Dolphin EVB.
+- Inference Time: Measured using the N-Dolphin EVB with Zero padding input image.
 - Reference: Links to the original GitHub repository of the neural network model.

 <!--